-PSYCO at the 400-level or higher (minimum of ★3 from Science (see details of courses) and ★3 from Arts).
+PSYCO at the 400-level or higher (minimum of \star 3 from Science (see details of courses) and \star 3 from Arts).

-Although it does not count toward the major, students completing a Psychology major must also take STAT 141 or STAT 151.
-Many senior PSYCO courses require STAT 141 or STAT 151 as a prerequisite so students must plan accordingly.
+Although it does not count toward the major, students completing a Psychology major must also take STAT 151.
+Many senior PSYCO courses require STAT 151 as a prerequisite so students must plan accordingly.